anselbrandt/go-service-template/README.md

 dokku certs:add <app-name> < cert-key.tar
 ```

-Alternatively, you can use the [dokku-letsencrypt](https://github.com/dokku/dokku-letsencrypt) pluggin.
+Alternatively, you can use the [dokku-letsencrypt](https://github.com/dokku/dokku-letsencrypt) plugin.

 \*letsencrypt will rate limit to 5 API calls per 7 day period.